Greater disclosure + more clarity + more accuracy = More transparency

 The missing transparency in the “old way of communication” and the demand for reliable information by the stakeholders has led to the evolvement of certification schemes.
 Independent third-party auditing organizations regularly audit the compliance of organizations with a respective certification standard.
 Sounds bureaucratic?
 Yes, it requires considerable time and resources!

 In the field of sustainable forestry two voluntary certification schemes have become very popular: FSC (Forest Stewardship Council) and PEFC (Programme for the Endorsement of Forest Certification).
-Both offer voluntary certification systems to certify sustainable forest management practice and track and label wood products from the forests to their final markets.
+Both offer voluntary certification systems to certify sustainable forest management practices and track and label wood products from the forests to their final markets.

 FSC certified projects manage their forests and Chain of Custody according to a set of principles & criteria.
 Compliance is reviewed in regular and independent audits.
 Transparency is indirect, however, significantly increased.